Fairway Film Alliance

-Fairway Film Alliance is a US distribution and production company that has produced eight films and distributed sixty titles.
+Fairway Film Alliance is a US distribution and production company.
+The company has produced eight films and distributed 60 titles.

-Together with its sister company Rogue Arts, it has released such titles as She Loves Me Not (starring Cary Elwes, Joey Lauren Adams and Lisa Edelstein), Flickering Lights (original Danish title Blinkende Lygter, starring Mads Mikkelsen, Ulrich Thompsen and Ibene Hjele), Three Days of Rain (presented by Wim Wenders and starring Peter Falk, Blythe Danner and Lyle Lovett) and The Kid: Chamaco (starring Martin Sheen, Kirk Harris and Michael Madsen).
+Together with its sister company Rogue Arts, it has released titles such as She Loves Me Not (starring Cary Elwes, Joey Lauren Adams and Lisa Edelstein), Flickering Lights (original Danish title Blinkende Lygter, starring Mads Mikkelsen, Ulrich Thompsen and Ibene Hjele), Three Days of Rain (presented by Wim Wenders and starring Peter Falk, Blythe Danner and Lyle Lovett) and The Kid: Chamaco (starring Martin Sheen, Kirk Harris and Michael Madsen).
 Its 2011 film Army Dog stars Casper Van Dien, Grace Van Dien and Stelio Savante and was released in the US by Lionsgate.